inkognitro/oas-tszod-gen/README.md

 ## Why yet another library for this task?
 Before you consider using this library, I suggest having a look at [Zodios](https://www.zodios.org/) and [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) first.

-This code generator serves as a standalone alternative to the two libraries mentioned above.
+This code generator serves as a standalone alternative to the two libraries.

-I coded my own solution because I wanted to
+I coded my own solution because I wanted to:
 - have full ownership over the code which is generated for production (inspired by [Shadcn](https://ui.shadcn.com/))
 - have the possibility to set request cookies explicitly
 - have the possibility to read response cookies in a unified way, no matter whether Axios, FetchApi